zachzurn/thermal/README.md

 <img src="readme/thermal.png" width="124" height="124" style="float:right; margin-left: 30px;">

+# Thermal: ESC/POS Parser and Renderer in Rust
+Thermal is a toolkit for parsing and rendering ESC/POS commands, capable of producing JPEG and HTML outputs.
+It's developed in Rust and is currently in a development stage, not yet recommended for production use.
+Contributions and feedback are welcome.

-# Thermal
+# Components
-Thermal Emulator (esc/pos) being built in Rust.

-This is my first Rust project, so things will be very messy.
-Feedback and contribution is welcome.
+Thermal consists of two main components: the Thermal Parser and the Thermal Renderer.

 # Thermal Parser

-Parse esc/pos commands from binary data.
-This crate is purely a parser and does not have any rendering code in it.
-See thermal_parser folder in the repo.
+This component parses ESC/POS commands from binary data.
+It's designed purely as a parser without rendering capabilities.

 ```rust